plotly/plotly.github.io/_posts/dashboards-spectacle/2018-05-03-slide-decks.md

 steps:
  - title: Introduction
    sub-steps:
     - copy: "To facilitate effective communication of data in a presentation format, Plotly created Slide Decks - a minimalist drag-and-drop editor that feels like Keynote.
-With Slide Decks, you can easily create styled presentations with embedded interactive and dynamic Plotly charts, which can be hosted in your Chart Studio account and effortlessly shared via a link."
+With Slide Decks, you can easily create styled presentations with embedded interactive and dynamic Chart Studio charts, which can be hosted in your Chart Studio account and effortlessly shared via a link."

  - title: Get Started
    sub-steps: